 If people don’t adopt your new system, don’t blame the old system.
 Pay attention instead to creating something that people will adopt.
 That can be very challenging because people don’t always do what to you is right, obvious or beneficial.
 But if you can create a system that people love, adopt and share, a system that is also positive, that’s a truly great achievement.
 Then you’re fighting for something, not against, and all the power of life can align behind you.

-Here are 4 ways I can help you create practical, grounded improvements in your life or business by expanding your consciousness.
+Here are a couple of ways I can help you create practical, grounded improvements in your life or business by expanding your consciousness.

 - Read my book, Love Money, Money Loves You for a radically refreshing understanding of what money really is.